4 Simple linear regression

 4.4.1 Least squares regression

 The residuals, represented by the vertical dotted lines in , are a measure of the “error”, the difference between the observed value of the response and the value predicted from a regression model.
 The line that “best” fits the data is the one that generally results in the smallest overall error.
 One way to find the line with the smallest overall error is to add up all the residuals for each possible line in and choose the one that has the smallest sum.
-Notice, however, that for lines that seem to closely align with the pattern of the observations in the data, there is approximately equal distribution of points above and below the line.
+Notice, however, that for lines that seem to closely align with the trend of the data, there is approximately equal distribution of points above and below the line.
 Thus as we’re trying to compare lines that pretty closely fit the data, we’d expect the residuals to add up to a value very close to zero.
 This would make it difficult, then, to determine a best fit line.

-Instead of using the sum of the residuals, we will instead consider the sum of the squared residuals, e12+e22++en2 , where n is the number of observations in the data.
-The line that “best” fits the data, then, is the line with the smallest sum of squared residuals.
-This process is called least squares regression.
+where n is the number of observations in the data.
+The line that “best” fits the data, then, is the line that minimizes .
+This is called the least squares regression model.

-(4.11)β^1=rsYsXβ^0=y¯β^1x¯
+(4.13)β^1=rsYsXβ^0=y¯β^1x¯

 where x¯ and y¯ are the mean values of the predictor and response variables, respectively, sX and sY are the standard deviations of the predictor and response variables, respectively, and r is the correlation between the response and predictor variables.
 See for the full details of the derivation from to .

-• The regression line goes through the center of mass point, the coordinates corresponding to average X and average Y: β^0=Y¯β^1X¯
+• The regression line goes through the center of mass point, the coordinates corresponding to average X and average Y: β^0=y¯β^1x¯

 • The slope has the same sign as the correlation coefficient: β^1=rsYsX